Anomaly detection algorithms

-Cons: as a model that heavily relies on past observation, it is sensitive to concept drift, false trends9, special events, bad data, etc.
+Cons: as a model that heavily relies on historical data, it is sensitive to concept drift, false trends9, special events, bad data, etc.

 The Remote HTTP detector allows the anomaly detection to be performed by a remote HTTP service.
 The user can configure the alert to point to a REST endpoint.
 This endpoint must be able to accept the thirdeye detection payload and respond back with a specific response API.
 With this detector, you can use your favorite models in any language like R or Python.

-If you want to integrate your own business specific model directly in ThirdEye, see create a detector documentation.
+If you want to implement your own model in ThirdEye, see create a detector documentation.

 - Similar discussion here https://netflix.github.io/atlas-docs/asl/alerting-philosophy/#keep-it-simple↩